Smidgens/unity-bt/README.md

 <br/>

-# 🎯 Goals
+# 🎯 Goal

-* Provide standard BT boilerplate logic while staying use-case agnostic.
+* Provide lean runtime engine for Behaviour Trees that is agnostic of implementation specifics or serialization schemes.
-* Avoid GUI, serialization or debugging mechanisms, but provide common utilities for such features to be implemented separately without impacting core runtime logic.
+* Provide optional low-level utilities for implementing commonly used patterns for serialization, editor GUI, or runtime debugging.

 <br/>